Gravitron420/explore/docs/styleguide.md

 Write out “one” and every number less than 10.

 ### Users
+Avoid using "users" in favor of jjdjjjdje d

+,,cnjcnjxdxkj

+,jdjdmd
+mdjdmd
+z
+zj jdjjdjw

+s
+ddmdddmdkkei*#>÷>÷>?#

+emxnemxncjeejdmd
+dd
-Avoid using "users" in favor of developers, people, or a more specific description of the group of people.
+ssm, people, or a more specific description of the group of people.

 ### Words that can be tricky
 - **Agile (e.g. agile development):** Don’t capitalize “agile” unless it’s starting a sentence.